This all-around solid option was designed for effective daily use and earns our fitness expert's praise.

 Not great for high-impact related exercises.

-Wear and tear-resistant, so it tolerates rigorous physical activities.
+Wear and tear-resistant, so it tolerates rigorous physical activity.
 Made from closed-cell TPE material, so it is lightweight and easy to clean.
-Comes in an extra-large size for standing and kneeling on.
-You can also take a sitting position on the comfortable cushion.
+Comes in an extra-large size for standing and kneeling on, as well as sitting.

 Users complained that it tends to soften and compress over time.